 Immigration Online Profile Canada

 Ekrem is a Turkish citizen.
 She recently applied for permanent residency of Canada under the Federal Self-employed Program.
 Ekrem later received an email from the immigration authorities and linked her application to an online account.
-She recently visited her online profile, but she is not quite sure if she understands the information on the account.
+She recently visited her online profile, but she is unsure if she understands the information on the account.

 The government of Canada is trying to modernize the immigration system.
-Of course, as part of this move, they need to go online.
+Of course, they need to go online as part of this move.
 Consequently, you may apply for many immigration and visa options online.
-If the online application is not available, you may submit your request in paper and then link it to an online profile later on.
-However, the content of an online profile could be confusing to some people.
+If the online application is unavailable, you may submit your request in paper and link it to an online profile later.
+However, the content of an online profile could confuse some people.
 This article explains the different elements of online Canadian immigration or visa profiles.

 You may find this section on the upper-right side of the profile.

-- Principal Applicant – Every application has a principal applicant.
+- Principal Applicant – Every PR application has a principal applicant.
 Therefore, you see the full name of the principal applicant here.
-If there are other people in the application, a hyperlink appears on the bottom of this section with their names and UCIs.
+If there are other people in the application, a hyperlink appears at the bottom of this section with their names and UCIs.

 - Unique Client Identifier (UCI) – When you interact with IRCC they assign a unique number to you.
 This number consists of either ten digits such as 01-2345-6789 or eight figures such as 1234-5678.
 The UCI belongs to a person.
 So if you have multiple applications IRCC can link you to all of them quickly.